mario-guerra/langgraph_example/README.md

 # OrchidTrace LangGraph Integration Example 🧠🔍

-This repository serves as a reference implementation demonstrating how to integrate the **OrchidTrace debugger** with a production-grade, stateful "Plan-Execute" research framework built with LangGraph.
+This repository serves as a reference implementation demonstrating how to integrate the **OrchidTrace debugger** with a stateful "Plan-Execute" research framework built with LangGraph.

 By integrating `orchid-sdk`, we are able to capture, inspect, and replay the complex, cyclical execution graph of this Tri-Model Adversarial Architecture (using OpenAI, Anthropic, and Google Vertex AI).